koeeenig/BlazeKit/src/BlazeKit.Site/Assets/routing.md

 - `/about`

 ## Route Parameters
-Route parameters can be defined by adding a file with the name of the parameter to the folder.
+Route parameters can be defined by adding a folder with the name of the parameter surrounded by square brakets <strong>[Param]</strong>.
 For example the following folder structure:
 ```
 Pages/